A Leading Sub-GHz Wireless Mesh Network in a Module

 Short Development Time – Everything is included in the module

 RIIM is based on the IPM module, fully RF tested during production.
-Notably, it includes all the critical components for a complete wireless communication mesh network.
-As a result, it is ready to go when you get the module without the need to pay license or subscription fees.
+It includes all the critical components for a complete Sub-GHz wireless mesh network.
+As a result, RIIM is ready to go out-of-the-box when you get the module without the need to pay license or subscription fees.

 Read more about node commissioning in RIIM in the application note below!